How Many Volunteer Hours for Medical School Is Enough?

 Why Volunteer Hours Matter for Med School

+So, why do volunteer hours even matter for med school?
 Volunteering is one of the most underrated parts of a competitive application.
 Clinical exposure, personal statements, interview stories—they all pull from the same well.
 If you didn’t put yourself out there and get meaningful experiences, you’ll have nothing to say.

 No insight.
 No growth.
 No real answer to the question, “Why medicine?”

 So, no, this isn’t about checking a box.
-It’s about showing—through your actions—that you’re wired to serve.
+It’s about showing through your actions that you’re wired to serve.
 That you can step into someone else’s world, listen, care, and stay long enough to make it count.
 Do that, and the story writes itself.

 But this isn’t just for the Adcoms.
 It’s for you.
 Volunteering helps you figure out what kind of doctor you actually want to become.

-That’s what volunteering can do for you—if you let it.
+That’s what volunteering can do for you if you let it.

 How Volunteer Hours Feed Your Application